haroldcheney/haroldcheney.github.io/_compositions/american-folk-melody.md

   - Trumpet 2
   - Percussion
 ---
-This started out as a string composition.
-The earlier version was performed in concert on October 24, 2012, by the New Albany High School Concert Orchestra under the direction of Julie Ellis.
+An earlier version of this, arranged for strings, was performed in concert on October 24, 2012, by the New Albany High School Concert Orchestra under the direction of Julie Ellis.

 This expanded version is arranged for a small wind band.